Full Spectrum Mycoproducts

-There is a lot of confusion today from all the marketing claims on the internet about what form of mushroom product is the best to use.
+There is a lot of confusion today from all the marketing claims on the internet about what form of medicinal mushroom products is the best to use.
 Some say it is the fruitbody, or the mycelium, or a hot water extract standardized for some particular compound.
 There is a lot of complex biochemistry going on in the mushroom kingdom that can be valuable for its health giving potential.
-We have addressed these issues here so you can decide which health supplement raw materials are the best for your use.
+We have addressed these issues here so you can decide which medicinal mushroom supplements are the best for your use.

 – Definitions –